goplayerjuggler/tuneTable/README.md

 ## Upcoming features / wishlist
 Here are some features I hope to add at some point:
-* sort tunes based on the actual tune, in a key- and mode-agnostic manner – I have in mind a way of sorting tunes that I haven’t seen implemented, or even described, anywhere else.
+* have several incipits for a single tune - indexing by B, C parts etc
-* load preset lists of tunes
+* choose from a preset list of lists of tunes
 * meter and bar length switcher: e.g. for reels, toggle between 4/4 + quavers,  4/4 + semiquavers, and 4/2 + quavers.
-The first option is the standard way, but I often prefer the other two options.
+The first way is the standard/orthodox/traditional way, but I often prefer the other two options.
+* statistics & other UI improvements

 ## Live demo
 Live demo here: [goplayerjuggler.github.io/tuneTable](https://goplayerjuggler.github.io/tuneTable/).